-- Veterinarian with BVSc degree (BVSc & AH or BVSc recognized by Veterinary Council), preferably having MVSc, having good scientific knowledge and with minimum two years expertise in field trials/ clinical trial/ animal experimentations.Otherwise, the investigator's team should consist of qualified veterinarian with abovementioned experience. - The investigator may be assisted by trained competent staff in collecting, recording and the subsequent processing of data.
+- Veterinarian with BVSc degree (BVSc & AH or BVSc recognized by Veterinary Council). - The Veterinarian should possess a valid registration certificate from a Veterinary council. - He should have experience in field trial or clinical trial or animal experimentations. - The investigator may be assisted by trained competent staff in collecting, recording and the subsequent processing of data.
 If a study is conducted by a group of individuals, the investigator shall be the leader of the group.
-It should be the responsibility of the investigator to maintain record of brief curriculum vitae of all the study personnel involved in field trial/clinical trial.

-- An individual should not serve as both the investigator and the monitor of any one study. - If veterinarians, other than those already listed in study plan, are to be engaged to perform follow up actions in relation to any adverse reactions that might occur as a result of treatment with the test veterinary vaccine or in relation to the supervision of animal welfare during the conduct of a trial, their names, addresses and contact details should be provided.
-This information aids the SEC in following up on any pharmacovigilance matters relating to the conduct of the trial. - If there is any change in the study team, the same shall be included as part of study plan amendment
+It should be the responsibility of the investigator to maintain a record of brief curriculum vitae of all the study personnel involved in field trial/clinical trial. - An individual should not serve as both the investigator and the monitor of any one study. - If veterinarians, other than those already listed in study plan, are to be engaged to perform follow up actions in relation to any adverse reactions that might occur as a result of treatment with the test veterinary vaccine or in relation to the supervision of animal welfare during the conduct of a trial, their names, addresses and contact details should be provided.
+This information aids the SEC in following up on any pharmacovigilance matters relating to the conduct of the trial. - If there is any change in the study team, the same shall be included as part of the study plan amendment.

-Responsibilities of the investigator:Responsibilities of the investigator is defined in Schedule Y of The Drugs Rules, 1945.
+Responsibilities of the investigator: Responsibilities of the investigator is defined in Schedule Y of The Drugs Rules, 1945.
 An undertaking as per APPENDIX VII of Schedule Y shall be submitted by Investigator.